EnKrypt/arvind.io/src/pages/posts/writing-good-react-code/index.md

 [Redux](https://github.com/reduxjs/redux), for example is a very popular library for state management.

-However, the guy who made Redux, Dan Abramov himself often writes about how most people probably don't even need it.[^3]
+However, Dan Abramov, the creator of Redux himself, often writes about how most people probably don't even need it.[^3]

 This is one of those instances where knowing a convention is not enough.
 You should also know _when_ to use it lest you fall into problems created by reckless over-engineering.